 The bill, introduced by Kitzman as H.B.
 No. 253, establishes the Institute for Animal Health Research and Response at Texas A&M University.
 It amends Section 61.003(6) of the Education Code to include the new institute as part of the Texas A&M University System.
 Additionally, it adds Section 86.83 to the Education Code, which outlines the institute's purpose, management, and operational framework.
 The institute will focus on studying animal diseases and parasitic insects, developing prevention strategies, and evaluating treatment methods in collaboration with the Parks and Wildlife Department and the Texas Animal Health Commission.

 The bill grants the institute the authority to conduct research at various locations, employ personnel, and enter into contracts for necessary facilities.
 It also allows the institute to accept gifts, grants, and donations to support its activities.
-Importantly, the implementation of the provisions is contingent upon legislative appropriations, meaning that the board of regents can only proceed with funding specifically allocated for the institute.
-If such funding is not provided, the board may choose to utilize other available funds at its discretion.
+Importantly, the implementation of the provisions is contingent upon legislative appropriations, meaning that the board of regents can only act if funds are specifically allocated for this purpose.
+If not, they may choose to use other available funds at their discretion.
 The act is set to take effect 91 days after the conclusion of the legislative session.

 Statutes affected: